Enterprise Content Management (ECM)

 Scalable/Expandable Archiving – Expandable optical disk archive systems are based upon high-capacity media magazines and scalable robotic libraries.
 As data storage requirements increase, libraries can be easily expanded within the same footprint offering investment protection through capacity expansions and future-proof system upgrades.

-Email and Image Archiving – Partnering with industry-leaders, ASTI solutions integrate with third-party software applications that manage and sort email and images according to the internal policy guidelines established within that application.
-The images and email are then stored efficiently and securely on ASTI NAS optical libraries that fit directly into the existing storage network.
+Email and Image Archiving – Partnering with industry-leaders, Alliance's solutions integrate with third-party software applications that manage and sort email and images according to the internal policy guidelines established within that application.
+The images and email are then stored efficiently and securely on Alliance's NAS optical libraries that fit directly into the existing storage network.
 Note that a Direct Attached library can be used however, it will require a third-party software application.

 Backup and Recovery – Archive libraries are capable of backing up all RMDB (Resource Manager Data Base), FSC (File System Catalog), HSM (Hierarchical Storage Manager) which significantly increases the speed of data recovery in the event of system failure.